josh-berry/tab-stash/docs/contributing.md

       (The same UI is used for all views---sidebar, full page, and popup.)
 The UI itself is defined in the corresponding `src/stash-list/index.vue` file.

-   3. Similarly there are entry points for the options page, deleted-items page, etc. in the `index.{ts|vue}` files in their respective directories (`src/options/`, `src/deleted-items/`, etc.).
-You can find a list of such entry points in the top-level files `vite.config.*.ts`.
+   3. Similarly, there are entry points for the options page, deleted-items page, etc. in the `*.html` files in the top level of `src/`.
+You can find a list of such entry points in the top-level files `vite.config.html.ts`.
+      All of the HTML pages follow a similar structure to the stash list---`src/foo.html` includes `src/foo/index.ts`, which bootstraps the
+      page and loads the top-level Vue component, which is `src/foo/index.vue`.

    4. Finally, it's worth checking out `src/ui-model.ts` and `src/service-model.ts`. `ui-model` constructs the global "model" data